Heathrow opens a dedicated terminal for passengers flying in from red list international locations.

 The authorities has agreed to cowl the price of working the terminal, however a ultimate sum has but to be agreed nevertheless this quantity may vary between £2.5m to £5m monthly.

 Only individuals with British citizenship or residency are allowed to journey from these international locations.
 Inbound red list travellers are required to bear resort quarantine for 10 days and take a pre-departure Covid take a look at and extra PCR exams on day 2 and eight.

 There are 43 international locations together with India, the Philippines, and a number of other African and South American nations on the UK’s red list though solely a few have direct flights to the UK.

-An airport spokesman said:
+An airport spokesman stated:

 “Red list routes will likely be a feature of UK travel for the foreseeable future as countries vaccinate their populations at different rates,.
 We’re adapting Heathrow to this longer-term reality by initially opening a dedicated arrivals facility in Terminal 3.”

-The airport admits it is ‘logistically very challenging.’
+The airport admits it’s ‘logistically very challenging.’